oulahoop/FTP-over-HTTP/docs/source/index.rst

 			]

 		..

 	.. php:method:: v2/dirs/pwd [GET]

-		Return the current path to the current directory
+		Return the current path to the current directory.

-		Need to use the GET HTTP method.

 		:returns: HTTP Response with JSON Object

+					- 200 OK.

+					- 400 Bad Request.

+					- 404 Not Found.

+					- 406 Not Acceptable

 		::